CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 This command downloads the app template into the "hello-world-gf" directory. "hello-world-gf" also happens to be the name of the app you're creating in this tutorial.

 The GeneFlow app template contains a simple, but fully functional application.
-View the contents of the app template using the following commands:
+View the contents of the app template using the "tree" command:

 .. code-block:: text

     cd hello-world-gf
     tree .

-You should see the following output:
+You should see the app template directory structure:

 .. code-block:: text